kleijnweb/swagger-bundle/README.md

 ## Exception Handling

 Any exceptions are caught, logged by the `@logger` service, and result in `application/vnd.error+json`.
-Routing failure results in an empty 404 response.
+Routing failure results in a 404 response without `logref`.

 ## Input Validation